Rate Limit Control List

 | Show Rate Limit Statistics in Response Header (Show Rate Limit Statistics in Response Header) | Determines whether rate limit information will be shown in response headers.
 When set to TRUE, information such as remaining request count, limit value, and time until limit renewal is added to response headers (RateLimit-Remaining, RateLimit-Limit, RateLimit-Reset, X-RateLimit-Identity, X-RateLimit-Type headers). |

 | Apply by Variable (Apply by Variable) | Determines the variable to be used to identify the user or client to which rate limit will be applied.
 This can be, for example, IP address, user ID, or API key.
-This variable value is used for identity identification. |
+It is shown only when the identity source is Variable selection.
+If the selected variable relies on an identity obtained through authentication, a warning is shown indicating that the relevant authentication policy must run before this control. |

 | Target Credentials (Target Credentials) | List of specific identity values to which rate limit will be applied.
 Rate limit is applied for identity values found in this list. |